DSUR Reporting: Complete Guide to Development Safety Update Reports

 - Hepatotoxicity in Trial A assessed as "related"; similar cases in Trial B assessed as "unlikely related" despite similar presentation

-- Investigator causality differs from sponsor causality in >50% of cases without documented rationale
+- Investigator causality differs from sponsor causality across multiple cases without documented rationale

 - Events initially assessed as "unrelated" are reclassified as "related" in subsequent DSURs without explaining what new information changed the assessment